 If you are using cronjob to automate your databases backups then you can also use the following command to delete any backups older than 30 days:

 find /path/to/backups -type f -name "*.sql" -mtime +30 -delete

 Of course you need to adjust the command according to your backup location and file names.
-To learn more about the find command you can check our How to Find Files in Linux Using the Command Line guide.
+To learn more about the find command check our How to Find Files in Linux Using the Command Line guide.

 Restoring a MySQL dump

 You can restore a MySQL dump using the

 mysql tool.
 In most cases you’ll need to create a database to import into.
 If the database already exist first you need to delete it.

 In the following example the first command will create a database named